Izukamma/pwdgenerator/README.md

 # pwdgenerator

-Thsi is just a ramdom password generator
+This is just a ramdom password generator